 The Inquiry Phase is for you and your church to explore your call together with the presbytery’s Committee on Preparation for Ministry (CPM) to determine your suitability for ordination through spiritual development, guidance, goals, and consultations.

-Perhaps the most overwhelming part of the entire process is filling out so many papers; having so many conversations; and the many steps in the process.
+Perhaps the most overwhelming part of the entire process is filling out so many forms; having so many conversations; and the many steps in the process.
 Once you become an Inquirer, you’ll have the support, encouragement, reminders and help you need.

-It’s also important to note the the Book of Order requires you be an active member of a church in Grace Presbytery for at least six months before applying to become an Inquirer.
+It’s also important to note the Book of Order requires you be an active member of a church in Grace Presbytery for at least six months before applying to become an Inquirer.

 STEP 1 – Talk it out

 Talk to your Pastor, Moderator of Session and/or other church officer.
 You begin the process by telling your call story to this supportive friend/colleague.
 With this person, you can begin the conversation about appearing before your session for their endorsement for Inquiry.